robert-andama/Music/readme.md

 - Run php artisan serve

-- Start a browser and paste [Link](http://localhost:8000/upload) where you will upload a CSV 'PMT.Fields.csv' file store in '\storage\backups'.
+- Start a browser and click [Link](http://localhost:8000/upload), where you will upload a CSV 'PMT.Fields.csv' file store in '\storage\backups'.

 - Check out this file "AuthServiceProvider.php" from the "App\Providers" and edit this section of code.